 Income Investing, Income Investing Is Making A Comeback

-With depressed returns from both equities and fixed income investments traditional financial advice has not fared well over the last twenty years.
+With depressed returns from equities and fixed-income investments, traditional financial advice has not fared well over the last twenty years.

 How Real Estate Saved The Traditional Financial Plan